 - Symphonies in music may have many tonal structures that cause tension and discomfort

 - The same is true in literature and poetry

 Removing those all unsavoury individual inputs makes a very bland result, which is dead.
 The artful placement of tension is one of the factors that creates the most beautiful and compelling artistic masterpeices.
 God is the Master Artist and the Church is his creation.
 There are sometimes very bitter inputs into these documents, but the output is of God, and therefore good and right.

 What did Francis of Assisi do when all seemed lost?

 Francis of Assisi went to the pope to ask that his group of men be given legitimacy in the Church.
 The Cardinal threw them out telling them to go back to their pig pen.
 Francis left with his friends who said "What do we do now?"
 Francis said, "if we are pigs, let's sleep in the pig pen", which they did that night.
 The next day the Pope called for him and granted him his request.
 The Lord will protect his Church.

 There is no golden age of Catholicism

 We don't think there is a "Golden Age of Catholicism" to go back to.
 The weeds and the wheat have been growing together since the Pentecost.
 For instance, for those who think the period before Vatican II was a golden age, over 40% of convicted priest abusers were ordained before Vatican II, including Cardinal McCarrick.
 Every generation of the Church has those who play the role of Judas, yet the Lord has continued to court his bride.
-We trust that this messy clash between Catholic liberals, traditionalists, moderates, and charismatics, will lead to a beautiful Bride of Christ which is guided by the Holy Spirit.
+We trust that this messy clash between Catholic liberals, traditionally minded Catholics, moderates, and charismatics, will lead to a beautiful Bride of Christ which is guided by the Holy Spirit.
 The Church is attentively mothered by Our Lady.
 Stay faithful friends.